ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/resettingpasswords.md

 ![Image 2 Forgot Password](files/forgotpassword.png "Image 2: Forgot Password")

 You will then be asked to verify that you are not a robot.
-Please proceed with the captcha form if prompted.
+Please proceed with the Captcha form if prompted.

 ![Image 3 Human verification](files/capcha.png "Image 3: Human verification")